TheDiscProg/simex-web-service/README.md

-# simex-web-service (1.0.0)
+# simex-web-service (0.9.2)
-A REST web service for handling SIMEX messages
+A web service for handling SIMEX messages (v0.9.2) in Scala 2 and 3.

 ## Overview
 In order to use this library within a project: